Dave-team/Knowledge-base/Health/Mindfullness.md

 # Meditation
 ## Principles
 - Make it a habit – e.g. first thing in the morning and have a determined place where you meditate
+- One thing to realize here is that you are not in control of your thinking.
+You are simply an observer to whatever happens and whatever your mind produces
+- Reduce screen time
+- Don't look at phone prior to bed and first thing when waking up

 ## Preparation
 - Set your intention for the session and focus on what's coming.
 Treat it as a workout and a learning session.
 Don’t expect anything and just see what happens